ttu/arduino-weather-datahandler/README.md

 # Arduino WeatherShield Data Handler

-NOTE: Doesn't work with Node 6.x, but works at least with 5.3.

 Get data from Arduino Weather Shield using Johnny Five

-Handlers:
+Handlers decide what to do when new data is receieved from the Weather Shield.
-* handlerLocalHttp is for serving data with local http server (used with [Home Assistant](https://home-assistant.io/))
+* handlerLocalHttp is for serving data with local http server
+    * Can be used with e.g. [Home Assistant](https://home-assistant.io/)
-* handlerPrint for debugging
+* handlerPrint is for debugging
 * handlerAzure is for sending data to Azure IoT Hub

-Set correct handler to ./src/app.js and run:
+Set correct handler to `./src/app.js` and run:
 ```
 npm start
 ```